Overview

 });

-The ATXP server SDK provides Express middleware that must be used to add payment capabilities to our MCP server.
-We need to configure our Express application to use this middleware.
+The ATXP server SDK provides an Express router that must be used to add payment capabilities to our MCP server.
+We need to configure our Express application to use this router.

 // Create our Express application